ibm-cloud-docs/watsonxdata/run_sql.md

 1. Click **Saved queries** to view the saved queries.
 1. Click [**Explain**]({{site.data.keyword.ref-explain_sql_query-link}}) to view the logical or distributed plan of execution for a specified SQL query.

-When a private network is configured for your {{site.data.keyword.lakehouse_short}} instance, the private endpoint of an engine is used to run queries from the **Query workspace** page.
+When private networks are configured for your {{site.data.keyword.lakehouse_short}} instance, the private endpoint of an engine is used to run queries from the **Query workspace** page.
 But the response to the query is returned back to your browser through the internet.
 {: note}

 ## Related API